C2Talon/c2t_hccs/README.md

 ### Supported IotM (ordered by release date)

-While these are not strictly required, not having enough that either save turns or signicicantly help with leveling may cause problems.
+While these are not strictly required, not having enough that either save turns or significantly help with leveling may cause problems.
 The blurb after the em dash (&mdash;) is basically what the script uses the IotM for.

+* [Mint Salton Pepper's Peppermint Seed Catalog](https://kol.coldfront.net/thekolwiki/index.php/Mint_Salton_Pepper%27s_Peppermint_Seed_Catalog) &mdash; used to get the synthesize item buff to save 10 turns on the item test
 * [Pocket Meteor Guide](https://kol.coldfront.net/thekolwiki/index.php/Pocket_Meteor_Guide) &mdash; with saber saves 4 turns on familiar text, 8 on weapon test, 4 on spell test
 * [pantogram](https://kol.coldfront.net/thekolwiki/index.php/Pantogram) &mdash; saves 2 turns on hot test, 3 on combat test, 0.4 on spell test
 * [locked mumming trunk](https://kol.coldfront.net/thekolwiki/index.php/Locked_mumming_trunk) &mdash; 2-4 stats from combat